 Preserving Black Churches: Guidelines and Eligibility

-Preserving Black Churches is a project of the African American Cultural Heritage Action Fund of the National Trust for Historic Preservation.
-Annual grants from Preserving Black Churches are intended to preserve historic Black houses of worship—either with active congregations and non-active congregations—and advance ongoing preservation activities while strengthening capacity for historic congregations, and preservation and community organizations to steward, manage, and better utilize their historic structures.
+Preserving Black Churches is a project of the African American Cultural Heritage Action Fund at the National Trust for Historic Preservation.
+Annual grants from the Preserving Black Churches program are intended to preserve historic Black houses of worship—either with active congregations and non-active congregations—and advance ongoing preservation activities while strengthening capacity for historic congregations and preservation and community organizations to steward, manage, and better utilize their historic structures.

-Grants from Preserving Black Churches will range from $50,000 to $200,000.
-Applicants may apply for one of five categories: Capital Project, Endowment and Financial Sustainability, Organizational Capacity and Operations, Programming and Interpretation, or Project Planning.
+Grants range from $50,000 to $500,000.
+Applicants may apply for one of five Project Categories: Capital Projects, Endowment and Financial Sustainability, Organizational Capacity and Operations, Programming and Interpretation, or Project Planning.

 Have a question?